AXIHIXA/Memo/notes/cpp/effective_cpp_notes_04_effective_modern_cpp.md

 ### 📌 Item 1: Understand template type deduction

+- Decay
+  - A concept inherited from C, done in the following steps:
+    1. Remove reference;
+    2. Branch:
+       1. Not array, not function: remove cv;
+       2. Array: decay to pointer to its first element;
+       3. Function: decay to pointer to the function.
 - During template type deduction for template parameters, arguments' reference-ness and top-level cv-constraints are ignored.
   - Note that arguments' top-level cv becomes bottom-level for reference parameters,